-DECLARATION I ABSTRACT II ACKNOWLEDGEMENTS III CHAPTER 1: INTRODUCTION 1 CHAPTER 2: NATIONALISM AND SEXUAL CITIZENSHIP IN THE GLOBALIZ WORLD 2.1.
-Nationalization of solidarity and belonging 9 2.2.
-The intersections of nationalism, gender and sexuality 15 19 2.3.
-Nation-States, Globalization, and Sexuality 27 2.4.
-The intersections of nationalism, gender and sexuality in Croatia after the break-up of Yugoslav via 30 2.5.
-Conclusion 36 CHAPTER 3: TOWARDS A PROGRESSIVE IDENTITY POLITICS 37 3.1.
-Sexual identity and politics: Gay and lesbian politics and queer theories 38 3.2.
-Politics beyond identity: Agency and resistance in Judith Butler's theory of identity 45 3.3.
-Intersectionality and subjectless critique 53 3.4.
-Postpositivist realism and (sexual) identity 56 3.5.
-Toward a politics of solidarity and alliance 64 3.6.
+DECLARATION I ABSTRACTII ACKNOWLEDGEMENTS III CHAPTER 1: INTRODUCTION 1 CHAPTER 2: NATIONALISM AND SEXUAL CITIZENSHIP IN THE GLOBALIZING WORLD 2.1.
+Nationalization of solidarity and belonging 2.2.
+The intersections of nationalism, gender and sexuality 15 2.2.1.
+National citizenship and the public/private divide 15 2.2.2.
+Sexuality as a border: Heteronationalism and homonationalism 19 2.2.3.
+Sexual citizenship and the politics of belonging in the Anglophonic West 21 2.3.
+Nation-States, Globalization, and Sexuality 2.4.
+The intersections of nationalism, gender and sexuality in Croatia after the break-up of Yugoslavia 302.5.
+Conclusion CHAPTER 3: TOWARDS A PROGRESSIVE IDENTITY POLITICS 3.1.
+Sexual identity and politics: Gay and lesbian politics and queer theories 3.2.
+Politics beyond identity: Agency and resistance in Judith Butler's theory of identity 3.3.
+Intersectionality and subjectless critique 3.4.
+Postpositivist realism and (sexual) identity 3.5.
+Toward a politics of solidarity and alliance 3.6.
 Conclusion 70 CHAPTER 4: RESEARCHING THE INTERFACE BETWEEN THE SOCIAL AND THE PERSONAL: METHODOLOGICAL CONCERNS 4.1.
-On Critical Positionality: Siting and sighting the researcher in her project 73 4.2.
-Data collection: Sampling strategies 77 4.3.
-Critical Discourse Analysis: Categories of analysis 81

-4.4.
-Narrative strategies of self-identification: Assimilation, queer disposition and strategic positioning..
-84

-CHAPTER 5: SEXUAL IDENTITIES, VISIBILITY, AND THE POLITICS OF
+On Critical Positionality: Siting and sighting the researcher in her project 4.2.
+Data collection: Sampling strategies 4.3.
+Critical Discourse Analysis: Categories of analysis 4.4.
+Narrative strategies of self-identification: Assimilation, queer disposition and strategic positioning 84 CHAPTER 5: SEXUAL IDENTITIES, VISIBILITY, AND THE POLITICS OF

-BELONGING 87

 5.1.
-Visibility and sexual politics 88

-5.2.
-"From this day on we won't be invisible anymore:" The visibility of sexual minorities in Croatia 92

-5.3.
-Privacy, normalcy, and the image of the "good gay citizen" in the strategy of assimilation 101

-5.4.
-Queer visibility 109

-5.5.
-Strategic positioning: Lesbian identities and the politics of visibility 115

-5.6.
-Conclusion 122

-CHAPTER 6: RE-IMAGINED COMMUNITIES: SOLIDARITY AND BELONGING THE INTERSECTION OF SEXUALITY AND NATIONALISM .
-124

-Yugoslav Croatia

-6.2.
-A leader in the region: Nationalism and regionalism in the context of the EU accession process 133

-6.3.
-Quest for origins and national patriotism: Assimilation into the nation 136

-6.4.
-Queering the nation 147

-6.5.
+Visibility and sexual politics 5.2.
+"From this day on we won't be invisible anymore:" The visibility of sexual minorities in Cu roatia 92 5.3.
+Privacy, normalcy, and the image of the "good gay citizen" in the strategy of assimilation 100 5.3.1.
+My room, my freedom: Claiming national belonging through privacy 5.3.2.
+We are here and we are normal: Visibility in the service of assimilation 106 5.4.
+Queer visibility 109 5.5.
+Strategic positioning: Lesbian identities and the politics of visibility 115 5.6.
+Conclusion 122 CHAPTER 6: RE-IMAGINED COMMUNITIES: SOLIDARITY AND BELONG THE INTERSECTION OF SEXUALITY AND NATIONALISM 124 Yugoslav Croatia 125 6.2.
+A leader in the region: Nationalism and regionalism in the context of the EU accession pro- cess 133 6.3.
+Quest for origins and national patriotism: Assimilation into the nation 136 6.4.
+Queering the nation 147 6.5.
 Strategic positioning: Towards Yugo-regionalism 6.5.1.
-Yugo-regionalism: In favor of the concept.
-6.5.2.
-Language and "mentality" as markers of both commonality and difference.
-6.5.3.
-Yugo-regionalism: "Re-Balkanization," anti-Eurocentrism, and regional solidarities.
-6.5.4.
-Yugo-regionalism: Potentials and shortcomings 152 153 158

-6.6.
-Conclusions 168

-CHAPTER 7: CONCLUSION .
-170

-7.1.
-The political potential of identity 172

-7.2.
-The intersection of nationalism, gender and sexuality in relation to self-identification 176
+Yugo-regionalism: In favor of the concept 6.5.2.
+Language and "mentality" as markers of both commonality and difference 6.5.3.
+Yugo-regionalism: "Re-Balkanization," anti-Eurocentrism, and regional solidarities 158 6.5.4.
+Yugo-regionalism: Potentials and shortcomings 6.6.
+Conclusions 168 CHAPTER 7: CONCLUSION 170 7.1.
+The political potential of identity 172 7.1.
+The political potential of identity7.2.
+The intersection of nationalism, gender and sexuality in relation to self-identification 176 7.2.
+The intersection of nationalism, gender and sexuality in relation to self-identification 176 178

-REFERENCES .
-178